-Plant Tours may occur only during Phase 4 and Bridge to Phase 5.
+Plant Tours may occur only during Phase 4, Bridge to Phase 5, and Phase 5.
 Plant tours may occur under the following conditions:

-- The DGSD tour guide must be fully vaccinated during Phase 4. - Maximum group size is 8 visitors plus one DGSD tour guide. - All tour participants need to wear masks and practice social distancing throughout the tour. - The tour will be outdoors only.
+- The DGSD tour guide must be fully vaccinated during Phase 4. - The DGSD tour guide must wear a mask regardless of their vaccination status. - Maximum group size is 8 visitors plus one DGSD tour guide. - All tour participants need to wear masks and practice social distancing throughout the tour. - The tour will be outdoors only.
 No visitors will be permitted inside the buildings. - Videos which are normally watched in the Net Zero Education Center can be provided to the group in advance. - Tour participants may not use the District restrooms or sinks. - The online visitor form will need to be completed by each participant 12 24 hours prior to attending.
 If a tour participant is a minor, the form will need to be completed by a parent/guardian.